reizt/gh-stats-api/README.md

 | `limit`    | number | Limit of the languages                | N        | 10      |
 | `output`   | string | Output format. `svg` or `html`        | N        | `svg`   |

+**Headers**

+You can include the stats of private repositories by using the `x-gh-token` header.
+The token should have the metadata read permission.

 ## Set up your profile

 > Note: Save your SVG files in the repository due to the limitation of Github API.

-Please replace `xxx` with your username.
+Replace `xxx` with your username.

 1. Create a repository `xxx/xxx` if not exists.
 2. Get the SVGs by the API.